svlc/bractio/README.rst

 Intro
 -----

-*librapm* is a static library written in C language that can inspect replays of some strategic games (just WarCraft III for the moment) and obtain all useful information such as:
+*bractio* is a non-graphical program for inspecting replay files of some videogames.
+It can obtain various data such as:

 * game's release version
 * replay length
 * game joiners
 * chat between players
 * actions per minute of all players

+It is the official front-end for the *libbract* library.
+It is written in C language.

 Replay
 ++++++